Entanglement-Based Artificial Topology: Neighboring Remote Network Nodes: NEIGHBORING REMOTE NODES

 The result of Cor.~\ref{cor:05}, depicted in Fig.~\ref{fig:08-b}, extends the dynamics offered by the artificial topology in Fig.~\ref{fig:07-b}.
-Indeed, differently from the ``extranet'' topology, with the ``\textit{double role delegation}'' artificial topology both intra-QLAN and inter-QLAN traffic demands can be accommodate.
+Indeed, differently from the ``extranet'' topology, with the ``\textit{double role delegation}'' artificial topology both intra-QLAN and inter-QLAN traffic demands can be accommodated.
 The price is having less degree of freedom in selecting the identities of the clients sharing the ultimate artificial link.
+The same considerations made for role delegation type I and clients hand-over topologies hold for the remaining role delegation (type II and double role delegation) topologies, as they all exhibit a star-like artificial topology.
+Remarkably, this topology is widely used in the satellite-to-ground quantum network\cite{CheZhaChe-21} and is envisioned to play a key role in wide-area quantum networks.

+\begin{remark} As highlighted in Sec.~\ref{sec:4.1}, our contribution can be applied also in presence of noisy distribution process, by adopting flexible noise network tools and frameworks as the ones in \cite{IllCalVis-23,CacIllVis-23}.
+Indeed, considerations on noisy local operations can be easily included too in our framework.
+Specifically, the action of local Pauli noise is equivalent to undesired Pauli-$z$ and Pauli-$y$ measurements \cite{MorDur-23,MorDur-23-1}.
+Clearly, such noisy operations reduce the number of network nodes joining the artificial topology and hence impact the inter-QLAN connectivity.
+Thus, similar considerations developed in Sec.~\ref{sec:4.1} continue to hold. \end{remark}